panda022/fullstack-backend/README.md

 ## Blog API Spring-boot Flow Architecture:
 ![Blog API Spring-boot Flow Architecture](https://github.com/panda022/fullstack-backend/assets/105373708/22ea4a02-8aa4-45d2-ab6e-0af5b9e65d0c)

+## The Architecture of the automated deployment on the AWS, generation of the analysis report, building the docker image
-## The Architecture of the automated deployment on the AWS using  GitHub, CodePipeline(CICD),RDS and Elastic Beanstalk
+The Architecture of the automated deployment on the AWS using  GitHub, CodePipeline(CICD), RDS and Elastic Beanstalk The generation of the analysis report, building the docker image using maven on the local machine

 ## API Endpoints (CRUD):